enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 The ID of the optional ImageButton on which to press to toggle the flashlight/illumination.
 :::

-:::{cpp:var} int scannerModeToggleViewId = R.id.scanner_switch_zxing
+:::{cpp:var} Integer scannerModeToggleViewId = null

+If the camera SDK is included, it will be defined to :::{cpp:var}R.id.scanner_switch_zxing.
-The ID of the optional ImageButton on which to press to toggle the zxing/zbar camera scan library.
+It is the ID of the optional ImageButton on which to press to toggle the zxing/zbar camera scan library.
 :::

-:::{cpp:var} int scannerModeTogglePauseId = R.id.scanner_switch_pause
+:::{cpp:var} Integer scannerModeTogglePauseId =

+If the camera SDK is included, it will be defined to :::{cpp:var}R.id.scanner_switch_pause.
-The ID of the optional toggle button on which to press to pause/unpause the scanner.
+It is the ID of the optional toggle button on which to press to pause/unpause the scanner.
 :::

 :::{cpp:var} int keyboardOpenViewId = R.id.scanner_bt_keyboard